Q. What is the Edinburgh Science Festival?

 Q. I would like to work at the Science Festival.
 When do you advertise vacancies?

 A. Each year we advertise vacancies for Festival Front of House staff and Science Communicators.
 Vacancies are advertised in the months leading up to the Festival.
 All of our vacancies are advertised on our Jobs page.
-We also offer some work placements for students in full time higher education, see our Work Placements page for more details.
+You can also find information regarding work placements for students in full time higher education on the jobs page too.

 Q. I am interested in supporting your work.
 Where can I find out more?